roboticslab-uc3m/installation-guides/install-tensorflow_cc.md

 We use `tensorflow_cc` for Tensorflow C++ API.
 Use `cmake` to build your project using `tensorflow_cc` as library.
 Official page: [link](https://github.com/FloopCZ/tensorflow_cc)

+Also see [install-tensorflow](install-tensorflow.md) for the official alternative (less prepared for use with CMake).

 - [Install dependencies (Ubuntu 18.04)](#install-dependencies-ubuntu-1804)
 - [Install dependencies (Ubuntu 14.04 and 16.04)](#install-dependencies-ubuntu-1404-and-1604)
 - [Install tensorflow_cc (Ubuntu)](#install-tensorflow_cc-ubuntu)